thim81/openapi-format/readme.md

 In this case, the settings will be loaded from the external files, and they override any inline configurations.

-**Available Options**
+**Define sort, filter, casing, generate options**

 You can either pass the settings inline or reference an external file using the appropriate File property:

-- **sortFile**: Sort the fields in the OpenAPI document based on the order defined in the sort settings.
+- **sortSet** / **sortFile**: Sort the fields in the OpenAPI document based on the order defined in the sort settings.

   - Inline: Pass the sort order directly using sortSet in the config file.
-  - File: Use sortFile to specify the path to a JSON file containing custom sorting rules.
+  - File: Use sortFile to specify the path to a JSON/YAML file containing custom sorting rules.

 - **casingSet** / **casingFile**: Define the casing convention for operationId, parameters, properties, etc.